 Transparency is necessary, but not sufficient for accountability.
-There will also have to be someone who actually checks that the Bank is doing what it is supposed to do and that it is doing it well.
+There will also have to be someone who actually checks that the bank is doing what it is supposed to do and that it is doing it well.

-Not all can do a proper evaluation of a Central Bank and its monetary policy.
-Some central banks, therefore, on their own initiative or at the behest of their governments, undergo a detailed evaluation of monetary policy by outside experts.
-I think such a mechanism should be instituted also for the CBC.
-If you are worried about such evaluations being influenced by domestic politics, it should be performed by experts living abroad.
+Not all can do a proper evaluation of a central bank and its monetary policy.
+Some central banks therefore, on their own initiative or at the behest of their governments, undergo a detailed evaluation of monetary policy by outside experts.
+I think such a mechanism should be instituted also for the Central Bank of Chile.
+If you are worried about such evaluations being influenced by domestic politics it should be performed by experts living abroad.
 I think it suffices to have evaluations every two years.
-Their evaluation report should be public and provided to the Parliament.
+Their evaluation report should be public and provided to the parliament.